nonetallt/laravel-js-routes-publish/README.md

+## DEPRECATION NOTICE
+This package has been deprecated.
+Please use the [laravel-publish-routes](https://github.com/nonetallt/laravel-publish-routes) package with [route-repository](https://github.com/nonetallt/route-repository) instead.

 # laravel-js-routes-publish

 This package allows you to run the jsroute:publish artisan command to generate a route file that can be used for front to back routing in JavaScript.
 Ment to be used with [laravel-js-routes](https://github.com/nonetallt/laravel-js-routes).